solo-007/Recommendation-System-getINNOtized/README.md

 ---

 ## Analytical Questions
 1. Which products/content are most frequently interacted with by users?
 2. Which user segments have similar purchase/viewing behaviors?
-3. Can we predict a user's next likely purchase or content choice?
-4. What products/content have high engagement but low recommendation exposure?
+3. What products/content have high engagement but low recommendation exposure?
-5. How do seasonal trends affect product/content interactions?
+4. How do seasonal trends affect product/content interactions?
+5. Can we predict a user's next likely purchase or content choice?
 6. Which users are most likely to churn (stop engaging)?
 7. Can we recommend diverse products to expand user interests?
+8.

 ---